General

 roping or wild cow catching, do not tie a rope to

 these things.
-They are durable, but not made for
+Flex trees are durable, but not made for

 heavy pulling work.
 Go back to a regular ranch or